Omnifarious/MakePW/README.md

 about every site's password requirements and keep at least 60 bits of entropy in every password.

+It should work both in Python 2.7 and any version of Python 3.

 ## How To Use It ##

 ### Example Usage ###